bikeshaving/crank/website/guides/02-elements.md

 console.log(document.body.firstChild.firstChild === span); // true
 ```

-**NOTE:** We usually avoid using the term “virtual DOM” in Crank, insofar as the Crank renderer can render to multiple environments; instead, we use the term “element diffing” to mean mostly the same thing.
+**Note:** We usually avoid using the term “virtual DOM” in Crank, insofar as the core renderer can be extended to target multiple environments; instead, we use the term “element diffing” to mean mostly the same thing.